Monotreme: Physiology

 Monotremes' metabolic rate is remarkably low by mammalian standards.
-The platypus has an average body temperature of about 31 °C rather than the averages of 35 °C for marsupials and 37 °C for placental mammals.
+The platypus has an average body temperature of about 31 °C rather than the averages of 35 °C for marsupials and 37 °C for placentals.
 Research suggests this has been a gradual adaptation to the harsh, marginal environmental niches in which the few extant monotreme species have managed to survive, rather than a general characteristic of extinct monotremes.

 Monotremes may have less developed thermoregulation than other mammals, but recent research shows that they easily maintain a constant body temperature in a variety of circumstances, such as the platypus in icy mountain streams.
 Early researchers were misled by two factors: firstly, monotremes maintain a lower average temperature than most mammals; secondly, the short-beaked echidna, much easier to study than the reclusive platypus, maintains normal temperature only when active; during cold weather, it conserves energy by "switching off" its temperature regulation.
-Understanding of this mechanism came when reduced thermal regulation was observed in the hyraxes, which are placental mammals.
+Understanding of this mechanism came when reduced thermal regulation was observed in the hyraxes, which are placentals.

-The echidna was originally thought to experience no rapid eye movement sleep.
+The echidna was originally thought to experience no rapid eye movement sleep (REM).
 However, a more recent study showed that REM sleep accounted for about 15% of sleep time observed on subjects at an environmental temperature of 25 °C (77 °F).
 Surveying a range of environmental temperatures, the study observed very little REM at reduced temperatures of 15 °C (59 °F) and 20 °C (68 °F), and also a substantial reduction at the elevated temperature of 28 °C (82 °F).

-Monotreme milk contains a highly expressed antibacterial protein not found in other mammals, perhaps to compensate for the more septic manner of milk intake associated with the absence of nipples.
+Monotreme milk contains a highly expressed antibacterial protein not found in other mammals, perhaps to compensate for the more septic manner of milk intake associated with the absence of teats.

-During the course of evolution the monotremes have lost the gastric glands normally found in mammalian stomachs as an adaptation to their diet.
+During the course of evolution, the monotremes have lost the gastric glands normally found in mammalian stomachs as an adaptation to their diet.
+As such, by some definitions, they do not have stomachs as an organ, although the term is widely used in studies of monotreme anatomy.
 Monotremes synthesize L-ascorbic acid only in the kidneys.

 Both the platypus and echidna species have spurs on their hind limbs.
 The echidna spurs are vestigial and have no known function, while the platypus spurs contain venom.
 Molecular data show that the main component of platypus venom emerged before the divergence of platypus and echidnas, suggesting that the most recent common ancestor of these taxa was also possibly a venomous monotreme.